ErikBle/Team-Summary-Generator/README.md

 # Team-Summary-Generator

 ## General Info:
-A node.js app that generates team summaries.
+An Inquirer app that generates team summaries.

 ## Programs/Languages/Libraries used:
 * Html